Pornography in India: Homosexual pornography

 Homosexual pornography is not widely available in print, due to the socio-culture taboo surrounding both pornography and homosexuality (see LGBT culture in India).
 However, Indian IP addresses access both lesbian and gay porn using the internet, with a 213% increase in searches for gay porn from 2013 to 2014.
 Additionally, the most popular search for pornography amongst females in India, centers on lesbian and gay pornography.

 Violence

 Important people in media have argued that censoring pornography would decrease rapes in India.
 There has not been a link between pornography being a significant factor in the rate of crime and violence in India.
 On the contrary, in other countries, increased availability of porn has been correlated with lower rates of sexual violence.

-Sex work
+Sex

 Some studies have speculated that pornography influences sex work in India.
 For instance, one study of 555 female sex workers found that 45% self-reported pornographic influence driving clientele desire for anal sex.
 In another study, female sex workers reported being asked to perform new sexual acts such as anal sex, masturbation and different sex positions, requests that they believed were due to an increased exposure to pornography.
 The implications of such work is currently unclear for public health policy in India.